wkumari/draft-wkumari-dnsop-multiple-responses/README.md

 5.1.
 File Format

-   The format of the Extra RR is:
+   The format of the EXTRA RR is:

    label EXTRA "label,type; label,type; label,type; ..."